mozbrick/brick/README.md

 You need three things to get started with Brick.
 NPM, Grunt and Bower.

-First install <a href="http://nodejs.org/download/">NodeJS/NPM</a>.
+First install [NodeJS/NPM](http://nodejs.org/download/).
 Once you have `npm` installed it's easy to install Bower and GruntCLI.
 Simply run `npm install -g bower grunt-cli`.

 ## Building from the repository source